nodinosaur/JavaSealedUnions/README.md

 ```

 #### Result
 Result is a specialization of Union1<T> that takes a result, or an absence of one.
-A factory is available at `GenericUtils.resultFactory()`.
+A factory is available at `GenericUnions.resultFactory()`.
 ```
 ```

 #### Try
 Try is a specialization of Union2<T, Exception> that takes a value or an error.
-A factory is available at `GenericUtils.tryFactory()`.
+A factory is available at `GenericUnions.tryFactory()`.
 ```
 ```

 #### Either
 Either is a specialization of Union2<T, U> that takes a left and right value.
-A factory is available at `GenericUtils.eitherFactory()`.
+A factory is available at `GenericUnions.eitherFactory()`.
 ```
 ```